University of Guelph Arboretum: Col. John McCrae Trail

 This trail connects Wild Goose Woods and Victoria Woods, passing through the Gravel Pit Rehabilitation Collection and along a century-old hedgerow.

 Wild Goose trail

-The Wild Goose trail consists of 1.5km of boardwalks and dirt paths that meander through areas of marsh, forest, and swamp habitat.
+The Wild Goose trail consists of 1.5 km of boardwalks and dirt paths that meander through areas of marsh, forest, and swamp habitat.

 The Victoria Woods trail

 This circular trail meanders through the old-growth maple-beech forest of Victoria Woods and beside the Victoria Woods pond.

 Offers

 The Arboretum, administered through the Ontario Agricultural College at the University of Guelph, provides a variety of programs and workshops year-round and serves as a significant visitor attraction for the citizens of Guelph and Ontario.

 Walks and tours

 The Arboretum offers group walks led by Arboretum Auxiliary Docents, primarily in the summer.
 There are interpretative tours which are led by Arboretum staff as well.
 These tour includes interpretations of the use of plants for horticultural or naturalization plantings.